 How Do I Know Which Attribution Model to Use?

 Measuring attribution plays a critical role in how you will plan your future marketing strategies and present your ROI to decision makers.
-Understanding the benefits and drawbacks of each of the models covered in these last two posts will help you make the selection that fits your business best.
+Understanding the benefits and drawbacks of multi-touch attribution and the other models covered in these last two posts will help you make the selection that fits your business best.